Looking for Construction Stocks? The Zacks Rank Can Help You Find Winners

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Louisiana-Pacific (LPX), which was added to the Zacks Rank #1 list on April 7, 2021.
+Let's take a look at UFP Industries (UFPI), which was added to the Zacks Rank #1 list on March 2, 2021.

-Louisiana-Pacific Corporation is a leading manufacturer of sustainable, quality engineered wood building materials, structural framing products as well as exterior siding for use in residential, industrial and light commercial construction.
-Currently, the company operates 20 moderns, strategically located facilities in the United States and Canada, two facilities in Chile and one facility in Brazil.
-It also operates facilities through a joint venture.
-The company’s products are used primarily in new home construction, repair as well as remodeling and outdoor structures.
+Headquartered in Grand Rapids, MI, UFP Industries, Inc. is a holding company with its subsidiaries throughout North America, Europe, Asia, and Australia.
+The company supplies wood, wood composite and other products in retail, industrial, and construction market.

-Four analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $2.69 to $7.27 per share.
-LPX also boasts an average earnings surprise of 41.5%.
+Two analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
+The Zacks Consensus Estimate has increased $0.95 to $4.73 per share.
+UFPI boasts an average earnings surprise of 38.4%.

-Earnings are expected to grow 68.7% for the current fiscal year, while revenue is projected to increase 15.5%.
+Analysts are expecting earnings to grow 18.3% for the current fiscal year, with revenue forecasted to rise 29%.

-Additionally, LPX has climbed higher over the past four weeks, gaining 17.1%.
-The S&P 500 is up 5.2% in comparison.
+Additionally, UFPI has climbed higher over the past four weeks, gaining 15.2%.
+The S&P 500 is up 6.6% in comparison.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Louisiana-Pacific should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, UFP Industries should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.